aackerman/talks/react-concepts/notes.md

 Testing React components with Jest

 CommonJS modules with React

+State vs Props: props are values passed in to be rendered, state will change over time.
+State should not include computed data, react components, data duplicated from props.

 Lists of views should be uniquely keyed to allows for optimal diff performance